zackhanni/soundslikesoma/_services/recording-studios.md

 I hope that in the years to come, that we can all look back and see out contribution to the 'Philly Sound'.

+## Music Recording Studios

+Our building houses 4 fully equiped music recording studios that are specially designed depending on your needs.
+Asside from Studio A and Studio B described above, we have Studio D which is a live room, podcast space, rehearsal studio, and live performance space (like a tiny desk concert).
+When you book studio time thorugh us, we have access to every room and will move the session acordingly to best suit the needs of your session.

 ## FAQ

 **Can I book a day session?**